microsoft/fhir-loader/docs/testing.md

 ## What to focus on

-While the team remains diligent focused on security and performance, as we introduce new features there may be times where changes may impact functionality.
+While the team remains diligently focused on security and performance, as we introduce new features there may be times where changes may impact functionality.

 ## What if I find an issue?